Open Spaces Society: Founding

 The society was founded as the Commons Preservation Society and merged with the National Footpaths Society in 1899, becoming the Commons and Footpaths Preservation Society.
 It later renamed itself the Commons, Open Spaces and Footpaths Preservation Society, before adopting the present name.

 An early example of direct action taken by the society was its overnight removal of two miles of railings that enclosed Berkhamsted common in 1866 with the aid of 120 people.
 The society also campaigned for the creation of the National Trust.

 Its founders and early members included John Stuart Mill, Lord Eversley, William Morris, Sir Robert Hunter, and Octavia Hill.
 The last two founded the National Trust in 1895 along with Canon Rawnsley.
 Lord Eversley, as George Lefevre, was a Liberal member of parliament and became a junior minister at the Board of Trade in Gladstone’s government.
 He held other posts, including Commissioner of Works, and opened Hampton Court Park, Kew Gardens and Regent’s Park to the public.

 Subsequent growth

 Over the last century and a half the Society has preserved commons for the enjoyment of the public.
 It has also been active in protecting the historical and vital rights-of-way network through England and Wales.
 Its early successes included saving Hampstead Heath from gravel extraction, Epping Forest, Wimbledon Common, Ashdown Forest, and the Malvern Hills.
 After both world wars the society’s difficult task was to reinstate much common land which had been used for defence and food production.

-In the late 1960s, following the enactment of the Commons Registration Act 1965, the Open Spaces Society worked hard to register common land and common rights, in the far-too-short three years allowed by the act.
-But still many commons were lost through failure to register them.
+In the late 1960s, following the enactment of the Commons Registration Act 1965, the Open Spaces Society worked hard to register common land and common rights.